devjoseruiz/Whac-A-Mole/README.md

 The classical Whac-A-Mole game, but the moles are Digletts!
 A Pokemon inspired mini-game made with Blazor/C# .NET & Bootstrap.

+# Demo

+There is a demo available deployed on Netlify: https://whac-a-diglett.netlify.app/

 # Requirements

 This application requires: